 Finally, top it with a layer of the buttered, sugared walnuts

 Place the loaf pan in an oven at 340 F (170 C) for 40-45 minutes.
 Make sure the cake is done by sticking a skewer into the interior and making sure it comes out clean before taking it out

 Let cool down for 20 min, then take it out of the form by holding the grease-proof paper and place it on a rack or a bunch of chopsticks.
 Then remove the paper and let it cool down completely.
 Cooling down the cake on a rack or the chopsticks will prevent crumbling.

 The cake can be kept for several days in great condition, without having to worry much about the temperature

 Food allergy & intolerance information: cream, gluten, nuts

 - Obviously you can vary endlessly in making this cake.
-Use almonds or other nuts to substitute for the walnuts.
+Either use almonds or other nuts to substitute for the walnuts.
 Or make a halva based on another nut butter!
 And if you are less adventurous, make a halva based on peanut butter, if you like the taste.